Skip to main content

 Command Categories

-The CLI commands are organized into three main categories:
+The CLI commands are organized into these main categories:

 Schedule Management